AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

     ├── triangulation_utils.cpp <--Source code of other helping functions.
     └── AntCollony		<--Source code of the ant collony method.
 How to compile and run:
 	Inside the make directory there is the CMakeLists.txt.
-If you run cmake. inside and after make the files will be compiled and in the build directory the executable Triangulation will be created.
+If you go to run cmake. inside and after make the files will be compiled and in the build directory the executable Triangulation will be created.
 	To run the program you call ./Triangulation -i /path/to/input.json -o /path/to/output.json